Sydney-Informatics-Hub/ONT-bacpac-nf/docs/getting-started.md

 ## Next steps

 This pipeline has been primarily developed for use on NCI's gadi.
 For more information about running the pipeline at scale on that system, see [docs/gadi-execution.md](docs/gadi-execution.md).

+## Feedback and updates

+Bugs, as well as suggested enhancements and new features can be reported and tracked in the [issues](https://github.com/Sydney-Informatics-Hub/ONT-bacpac-nf/issues) section of the GitHub repository.

+Please add any features or issues you would like to see addressed to the issues section.